tbookra/chat/README.md

-clone the server repo https://github.com/tbookra/chat_server run on the project terminal "npm run start"
+clone the server repo https://github.com/tbookra/chat_server rum "npm i" and then run on the project terminal "npm run start"

-clone the front project from https://github.com/tbookra/chat, on a different location.

-run `npm start` on the terminal
+clone the front project from https://github.com/tbookra/chat, on a different location. run "npm i" and then run `npm start` on the terminal

 Runs the app in the development mode.\